-Students will demonstrate competence in logarithms, the trigonometric functions, and applications of trig, inverses of trig. functions and solutions of equations, the straight line, the circle, the parabola, the ellipse, and the hyperbola, polar coordinate system, and special topics in calculus.
-If time and status of the class permit, topics such as elementary sequences and series, natures of graphs, and roots of polynomials will be presented.
+Students will demonstrate competence in logarithms, the trigonometric functions, and applications of trig, inverses of trig. functions and solutions of equations, the straight line, the circle, the parabola, the ellipse, the hyperbola, the polar coordinate system, and special topics in calculus.
+If the time and status of the class permits, topics such as elementary sequences and series, natures of graphs, and roots of polynomials will be presented.